-- appropriate allowance for contributions to the group SCR owing to investments held at a group level; and - adjustment to currency risk to assess group's overall risk to currencies other than GBP.
+- appropriate allowance for contributions to the group SCR owing to investments held at a Group level; and - adjustment to currency risk to assess group's overall risk to currencies other than GBP.
 Each regulated insurer within the group will be assessing their SCR assuming a 25% fall of overseas currencies against their local currency, so GBP for CA, SEK for Movestic and EUR for Waard & Scildon.
-The group assessment looks at all assets and liabilities of group against GBP.
-The group level currency risk is also adjusted to allow for the FX hedge which was implemented in December 2022.
+The group assessment looks at all assets & liabilities of group against GBP.
+The group level currency risk is also adjusted to allow for the FX hedge which was implemented in December 2022 (with hedging values updated annually).